Chapter 24. Multiple networks

 You must use the

-resource name when using the CLI to interact with multi-network policies.
-For example, you can view a multi-network policy object with theoc get multi-networkpolicy <name>
+multi-networkpolicyresource name when using the CLI to interact with multi-network policies.
+For example, you can view a multi-network policy object with theoc get multi-networkpolicy <name>command where<name>is the name of a multi-network policy.
+You can use the

 As a cluster administrator, you can enable multi-network policy support on your cluster.